How Does the Berlin Wall Reflect the Cold War

 1. The Division of Berlin

-After World War II, Germany was divided into four zones, each controlled by one of the victorious Allies: the United States, the Soviet Union, France, and the United Kingdom.
-Similarly, Berlin, the capital city of Germany, was also divided into four sectors, despite being located within the Soviet zone.
+After World War II, Germany was divided into four zones, each controlled by one of the victorious Allies: the United States, the Soviet Union, France, and the United Kingdom will be on the focus of the analysis in this paper.
+Likewise, Berlin, the capital of Germany was also was divided into four sectors although this was situated in the SAP zone.

-Over time, political and ideological differences between the Western Allies and the Soviet Union deepened, leading to the formation of two separate German states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
-Berlin, located deep within East German territory, was also divided, with West Berlin becoming an enclave within East Germany.
+Over time, political and ideological differences between the Western Allies and the Soviet Union deepened, leading to the formation of two separate German states: , the Federal Republic of West Germany and the German Democratic Republic GDR of East Germany.
+Similarly, Berlin, situated well within East German territory, was also split; West Berlin becoming an island inside East Germany.

 2. The Construction of the Wall

-The construction of the Berlin Wall began on August 13, 1961.
-The East German government justified the construction as a necessary measure to prevent Western “fascist elements” from entering East Germany and to protect the socialist system.
-In reality, the wall was built to stop the mass migration of East Germans to the more prosperous West Germany.
+The actual construction of the wall had started on August 13, 1961.
+East Germany officially defended the construction claiming it was essential to stop Western ‘fascist’ inmigrants from penetrating into East Germany and to safeguard the socialist structure.
+In reality, the wall was constructed to prevent large numbers of East Germans from defection to the more affluent west Germany.

 3. The Political Impact